Better lower bounds for missing species: improved non-parametric moment-based estimation for large experiments: Introduction

 \section{Introduction}

 Consider the problem of the estimating the number of distinct classes in an unknown population through sampling.
 Researchers sample instances from a finite and closed population and use the pattern of repeated sampling to estimate the number of unsampled classes.
 This problem is ubiquitous, with applications in immunology~\citep{qi2014diversity}, microbiology~\citep{bunge2014estimating}, epidemiology~\citep{bohning2005nonparametric}, linguistics~\citep{efron1976estimating}, genetics~\citep{gravel2014predicting}, database management~\citep{haas1995sampling}, among others.
+See \cite{deng2019molecular} for a review of applications arising from high-throughput DNA sequencing data.

-The original use of this problem was in ecology~\citep{fisher1943relation} and most of the language and terminology arises from this application.
+The original, and still primary, use of this problem was in ecology~\citep{fisher1943relation} and most of the language and terminology arise from this application.
 The distinct classes are known as species and the instances are known as individuals.
-In such experiments, captures are costly and difficult.
+In such experiments, captures may be are costly and difficult.
 The total number of samples is typically in the hundreds or thousands.
-For example in \cite{fisher1943relation}, 620 species of butterfly were captured from the Malay peninsula.
+For example in \cite{fisher1943relation}, 620 species of butterfly were captured from the Malay peninsula, and more recently \cite{gopalakrishnan2018gut} captured 1,436 microbial species (as determined by operational taxonomic units) in human patients.
 The small sample size results in very few degrees of freedom for identifying and estimating heterogeneity in the population.
 Estimators tend to focus on mild heterogeneity, such as simple contamination that results in small deviations from uniform sampling~\citep{bohning2013use,chiu2014improved}.
-When the number of samples is small, then approximating the non-uniformity with simple distributions may be appropriate due to the underlying restrictions that arise from the simple fact that the data is small.
+When the number of samples is small, then approximating the non-uniformity with simple distributions may be appropriate because of the fact that it's difficult to model complex heterogeneity when the data is small.
 On the other hand, when the sample size is large, say in the millions or billions, then researchers have a better opportunity to account for this heterogeneity and better estimate the number of unobserved species.